National Security Letters

 Legislative Proposals to Address NSL Issues

-Legislation reintroduced by Representative Jane Harman (D-CA) on March 28 would return the threshold for when a NSL may be issued back to the pre-Patriot Act standard of requiring that the FBI show a specific connection to a terrorist or foreign power before an NSL could be issued.
-The bill also requires the approval of a Foreign Intelligence Surveillance Court judge or designated United States Magistrate Judge prior to the issuance of a national security letter, create an electronic filing system for NSL applications, and require the FBI to destroy information obtained through NSLs once it is no longer needed.
-The bill would further increase Congressional oversight of the FBI's use of NSLs.
+Legislation reintroduced by Representative Jane Harman (D-CA) on March 28, 2007, would have returned the threshold for when a NSL may be issued back to the pre-Patriot Act standard of requiring that the FBI show a specific connection to a terrorist or foreign power before an NSL could be issued.
+The bill also would have required the approval of a Foreign Intelligence Surveillance Court judge or designated United States Magistrate Judge prior to the issuance of a national security letter, created an electronic filing system for NSL applications, and required the FBI to destroy information obtained through NSLs once it is no longer needed.
+The bill would further have increased Congressional oversight of the FBI's use of NSLs.
 For more information, see the Library of Congress page on the bill.

-- EPIC letter to the Senate Judiciary Committee, recommending that Congress repeal the National Security Letter authority.
+- EPIC letter to the Senate Judiciary Committee, recommending that Congress repeal the National Security Letter authority, March 2007.

 - Documents (pdf, 3.1 mb) obtained by EPIC under the Freedom of Information Act describe thirteen cases of possible FBI misconduct in intelligence investigations.